ayhanozemre/strava-client/README.md

 This is a simple Strava client.
 Currently it has two views which uses the leaderboards data.

 # How does it work ?
+  - create strava application
   - pip install -r requirements.txt
-  - Create strava application for  SECRET_KEY in settings.py
+  - set the secret key of your application in env to the variable STRAVA_SECRET_KEY
   - python manage.py

 # Endpoints